 - Provide secure custody of Public and Trust monies with the support of the Ministry of Finance and Bank of Ghana.

 - Make disbursements on behalf of the Government.
 This includes the payment of monthly salaries to government employees in active service; pension gratuity and monthly pension payment to those on retirement; and releases of funds to prosecute government projects and development throughout the country.

 - Establish, on behalf of government, such accounts with the Bank of Ghana and its agents for the deposit of Public and Trust monies.

 - Be solely responsible for the opening of bank accounts for any government department.

-- Keep, prepare, render and publish Financial Statements on the Consolidated Fund of Ghana both monthly and annually, not later than three months after the end of the financial year.
-The Auditor-General is furnished with the necessary financial statements for his scrutiny and onward transmission to parliament and eventual gazetting.
+- Keep, prepare, render and publish Financial Statements on the Consolidated Fund of Ghana monthly and annually, not later than three months after the end of the financial year.
+The Auditor-General is furnished with the necessary financial statements for his scrutiny and onward transmission to Parliament and eventual gazetting.

 - Approve accounting instructions for Government Departments.